daviebadger/books/restructuredtext/restructuredtext.rst

 .. tip::

-   Substitutions may be combined with hyperlinks:
+   Substitution references may be combined with hyperlink references:

    .. code:: rst

-      |RST|_ is really long to type, so it is better to use a shorcut via
+      |RST|_ is really long to type, so it is better to use a word shortcut via
       substitutions.

       .. |RST| replace:: reStructuredText